 Creating your WordPress instance at SiteGround

-When you go to add WordPress to your domain through cPanel, you’re brought to a bizzaro world part of the control panel called “Softaculous.”
-You’ll notice all of the navigation is now different.
+When you go to add WordPress to your domain through cPanel, you’ll be using a tool called “Softaculous.”
 Click the big blue Install button to get started:

 Select the domain (or subdomain) that you want to turn into a WP install.

 Remember to change: